Scremerston: Governance

-Scremerston is in the parliamentary constituency of Berwick-upon-Tweed.
+Until 2024 Scremerston was in the parliamentary constituency of Berwick-upon-Tweed, but its constituency is now North Northumberland.

 Scremerston sits within Ancroft civil parish.
 Prior to 1844, it lay within the ancient liberty of Islandshire, an exclave of the County Palatine of Durham.
 The Liberty is thought to date back to lands gifted by the Anglo-Saxon kingdom of Northumbria and originally extended from Budle Bay near Lindisfarne to Blackadder Water, a river in what was then Northumbria and is now East Lothian, Scotland.
 It also encompassed Northumbrian monastic lands up to the Firth of Forth.

 While much of southern Northumbria was conquered by Vikings and ultimately became the ridings of Yorkshire, the northern territories including the Scremerston area are thought to have remained unconquered, despite suffering many Viking raids.
 While this allowed for a degree of continuity of governance under local Earls and Bishops of Lindisfarne and Durham for many centuries, the Liberty was repeatedly overrun by armies from the north and south.
 Scotland expanded southwards, annexing all land north of the River Tweed, just 2 mi from Scremerston, in 1018 but border wars continued until the nearby fortified port of Berwick-upon-Tweed changed hands for the final time, becoming permanently English in 1482 and moving the border with Scotland a further 2 mi from the village.

 Being south of the Tweed, the Scremerston area had effectively become part of England in 927 when Ealdred I of Bamburgh accepted Æthelstan as King of the English, but the local rule of Islandshire by the Bishops of Durham meant royal authority remained largely excluded from the area until jurisdiction was transferred to the Crown by the Durham (County Palatine) Act 1836.

 Following the passing of The Counties (Detached Parts) Act 1844, Islandshire joined the county of Northumberland as a Hundred (or Ward).
 In 1894, Scremerston formed part of the Norham and Islandshires rural district under the Local Government Act 1894 which survived until 1974.
 It was abolished under the Local Government Act 1972 and Scremerston formed part of the Borough of Berwick upon Tweed until 2009, when the county of Northumberland became a unitary authority.